dengking/programming-language/docs/C-family/C++/Language-reference/Template/Implementation/index.md

 > There are two reasons for this:
 >
-> - The expression inside `decltype` is explicitly excluded from **template argument deduction**.
+> 1、The expression inside `decltype` is explicitly excluded from **template argument deduction**.
 I guess this is because it can be arbitrarily complex.
+>
-> - Even if we used a pattern without `decltype` like `void_t< T >`, then the deduction of `T` happens on the resolved alias template.
+> 2、Even if we used a pattern without `decltype` like `void_t< T >`, then the deduction of `T` happens on the resolved alias template.
 That is, we resolve the alias template and later try to deduce the type `T` from the resulting pattern.
 The resulting pattern, however, is `void`, which is not dependent on `T` and therefore does not allow us to find a specific type for `T`.
 This is similar to the mathematical problem of trying to invert a constant function (in the mathematical sense of those terms).

 > NOTE: 关于`decltype`是Non-deduced contexts，参加cppreference Template argument deduction，其中有专门说明。